BadrChoubai/high-performance-sqlite/5-indexes/README.md

 ![B Tree](../docs/assets/b-tree.png)

-In the above tree structure we are looking at:
+### In the above tree structure we are looking at:

-1. Nodes: B-trees consist of internal nodes and leaf nodes, where internal nodes contain keys and pointers to child nodes, while leaf nodes contain keys and hold the actual data.
+1. **Nodes**: B-trees consist of internal nodes and leaf nodes, where internal nodes contain keys and pointers to child nodes, while leaf nodes contain keys and hold the actual data.
-2. Keys: The keys stored in the nodes are kept in sorted order and act as separators to guide search operations.
+2. **Keys**: The keys stored in the nodes are kept in sorted order and act as separators to guide search operations.
-3. Child Pointers: Each internal node has pointers to child nodes, with the number of child pointers always being one more than the number of keys, facilitating traversal through the tree.
+3. **Child Pointers**: Each internal node has pointers to child nodes, with the number of child pointers always being one more than the number of keys, facilitating traversal through the tree.

 ### Traversing The Tree